HOME · Biodiversity

 The lion is the favorite animal of many people and cultures.
 When people ask, "What animal is the king of the jungle?" the answer is the lion.
 People enjoy going on safaris to watch lions, but this could be a thing of the past if we do not take lion conservation seriously.

-You can help save lions and other animals vulnerable to human encroachment by refusing to participate in hunts and activities that contribute to habitat loss.
+You can help save lions and other animals vulnerable to human encroachment by refusing to participate in hunting activities contributing to habitat loss.
 Furthermore, giving to charities working tirelessly to protect these amazing animals can help provide vital funds to further their work.

 1